01100100/blog/content/posts/kreuzungen.md

 Last year I embarked on a bike ride from a [geo-spatial-data-conference](https://spatial-data-science-conference.com/) in London to my home in Berlin.

 I used [Komoot](https://www.komoot.com) to plan, navigate and record my journey.
 I set my start point to the Royal Albert hall in London and my end point to Brandenburg Tor in Berlin, with intermediate points being the international ferry ports of Harwich and Hook of Holland.
-I choose "Road cycling" as my preferred style of riding and hit the "Let's go" button.
-It was that easy!
+I choose "Road cycling" as my preferred style of riding and hit the "Save route" button.
+I had a route and directions to follow taking me all the way home, It was that easy!
 I am a huge fan of the [Komoot](https://www.komoot.com) app and highly recommend it.

 ![Komoot Screenshot](/media/kreuzungen/komoot_screenshot.png)

+TODO: add the story of the ride.

 During my multi-day ride, crossing various rivers, a thought struck me: